nilswende/nlp-toolbox/README.md

+This is the reimplementation of the Hagen NLPToolbox for my Master's thesis.

 # Hagen NLPToolbox Quick Start Guide

 The Hagen NLPToolbox is a collection of text mining tools for German and English texts written in Java.
 It offers an extensively configurable processing pipeline and easy extensibility.
 Texts from arbitrary document formats can be read, linguistically preprocessed and stored in a graph database.
 Various analyses such as PageRank or HITS can be performed on the co-occurrence graph generated in this way.

 The following general steps need to be performed in order to fully process an input document:

 1. Extract raw text from the input file
 2. Preprocess the extracted sentences one by one
    1. removal of unwanted characters